2022 Russian mobilization: Dates

-The military commissar of the Kaliningrad Oblast, Colonel Yuriy Boychenko, publicly stated that mobilization summonses will be distributed before the relevant presidential decree, indicating the ambiguity about the end of the mobilization period.
+The military commissar of the Kaliningrad Oblast, Colonel Yuriy Boychenko, publicly stated that mobilization summons will be distributed before the relevant presidential decree, indicating the ambiguity about the end of the mobilization period.

 In Omsk, the families of conscripts were told that there would be three waves of mobilization – from 26 September to 10 October, from 11 to 25 October, and from 26 October to 10 November.
 This was supported by an audio recording from a meeting from the military registration and enlistment office.
 Information about three waves of conscription was also confirmed from Krasnoyarsk Krai.
 A Russian military expert speculated that a second wave might take place at the end of 2022.
 However, on 11 October 2022, Yury Shvyktin, deputy head of the State Duma's defense committee, stated that mobilization would not be divided into phases, and that statements about first and second phases were "groundless".
 On 12 October, Kremlin spokesman Dmitry Peskov also denied the existence of a second wave.

 On 28 October, the Russian Minister of Defense Sergei Shoigu reported to Russian President Vladimir Putin that no new events were planned within the framework of partial mobilization.
 Military registration and enlistment offices would continue to work with volunteers and contract soldiers.
 It has been speculated that officially, mobilization will only end after Putin signs the relevant decree; Putin himself has questioned this point of view.
 On 1 November 2022, Kremlin spokesman Dmitry Peskov stated that a decree was not needed to end mobilization.

 On 5 November, Putin signed a decree that allows people convicted of serious crimes to be mobilized into the Russian army.
 The exemption does not include people convicted of sex crimes involving minors and crimes against the state such as treason, spying or terrorism.
 This could allow "hundreds of thousands" of people to be mobilized.
 Putin also claimed that 18,000 more people have been mobilized over the goal of 300,000.

+On 14 April 2023, Putin signed into law a bill that would allow authorities to issue electronic summons to draftees.
+The law blocks anyone eligible for military service who has received a digital summons from leaving the country.
+Russian lawyer Valeria Vetoshkina called it a "hidden mobilization."
+According to Russian economist Konstantin Sonin, "Now, any person, regardless of whether he took a summons or not, [or] has an account with Gosuslugi or not, can be arrested and convicted for not going to war."
+Russian lawyer and human rights activist Ivan Pavlov said that the "only option is to leave the country as soon as possible, but there is very little time for that."